tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

 ### Required Artifacts

-- A pre-provisioned instance of Autonomous database and Developer Client image.
+- A pre-provisioned instance of an Autonomous database and a Developer Client image.

 Refer to Lab 2: **Connect securely with Visual Studio code**.